Check out all the great news on Catholic Scouting in the St. Louis Archdiocese at this LINK.

 Register your Scouts today!
-Register as a Troop today!
+Register as a Troop or individual Scouts today!
 Don't miss this unique opportunity!

-Adventure Week for Boy Scouts, offered at the Swift Base of the S-F Scout Ranch, is sponsored
+Adventure Week for Boy Scouts, and now to include Venturers, offered at the Swift Base of the S-F Scout Ranch, is sponsored

 by the Greater St. Louis Area Council of the BSA, the Office of Catholic